beznosd/composer-example/README.md

 ## Test app in 3 steps

-  - clon repo to your localhost
+  - clone repo to your localhost
   - run `composer install`
-  - open it in a browser (virtual host setup is not required)
+  - open it in a browser

 Example requires php 7